sizhe-wang/sizhe-wang.github.io/content/publications/DexFG/index.md

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ["article"]
+publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
 publication: "IEEE Transactions on Robotics"
 publication_short: "T-RO"

 abstract: This article investigates the challenge of enabling multi-finger hands to perform human-like functional grasping for various intentions.
 However, accomplishing functional grasping in real robot hands present many challenges, including handling generalization ability for kinematically diverse robot hands, generating intention-conditioned grasps for a large variety of objects, and incomplete perception from a single-view camera.
 In this work, we first propose a six-step functional grasp synthesis algorithm based on fine-grained contact modeling.
 With the fine-grained contact-based optimization and learned dense shape correspondence, the algorithm is adaptable to various objects of the same category and a wide range of multi-finger hands using few demonstrations.
 Secondly, over 10K functional grasps are synthesized to train our neural network, named DexFG-Net, which generates intention-conditioned grasps based on reconstructed object.
 Extensive experiments in the simulation and physical grasps indicate that the grasp synthesis algorithm can produce human-like functional grasp with robust stability and  functionality, and the DexFG-Net can generate plausible and human-like intention-conditioned grasping postures for anthropomorphic hands.
-Project page and video demonstration is available at [https://v-wewei.github.io/sr_dexgrasp](https://v-wewei.github.io/sr\_dexgrasp).
+Project page and video demonstration is available at **[https://v-wewei.github.io/sr_dexgrasp](https://v-wewei.github.io/sr_dexgrasp)**.

 # Summary.
 An optional shortened abstract.
-summary:  Our work **DexFG** integrates fine-grained contact modeling and intention-conditioned learning to achieve generalizable, human-like functional grasping with diverse robot hands.
+summary:  Our work "DexFG" integrates fine-grained contact modeling and intention-conditioned learning to achieve generalizable, human-like functional grasping with diverse robot hands.

 tags:
 - Dexterous Functional Grasping